ostdotcom/website-docupony/docs/overviewnotes.md

 Getting Started
 - How to tokenize your application
-- Create your Branded Token with OST KIT alpha
+- Create your Branded Token with OST KIT⍺
   - what will happen
   - this a first release of the APIs and they are subject to future updates
   - users, transactions, transaction types